OdyAsh/OdyAsh-Notes/Islamic Stories/Prophet Ibrahim/Prophet Ibrahim.excalidraw.md

 So Ibrahim went back to Palestine ^ZXf4Ipcs

-The people of Jurhum found zamzam due to birds in the sky 🌐, and were allowed to drink from it and in return gave food to Hagar and her son Ismail ^94dX3GYN
+The people of Jurhum found zamzam due to [birds in the sky](https://youtu.be/6o8UmErRVZk?t=1198), and were allowed to drink from it and in return gave food to Hagar and her son Ismail ^94dX3GYN

-History of Arabs & Jurhum tribe ^77JaG3Fk
+History of Arabs & [[Islamic Stories/Arabs/The History Of Arabs.excalidraw.md#^jokTAF1k|Jurhum tribe]] ^77JaG3Fk

 Ismail later married a woman from Jurhum's tribe, and became fluent in Arabic and thus his family were Arabized Arabs, as in non-Arabs who mixed with Arabs ^spGYd89q